Francesco601/Francesco601/README.md

 # Recent blogs:
 - <a href="https://medium.com/@francescofranco_39234/introduction-to-neural-networks-262cc5658ae4"> Intro to Neural Networks </a>
-- <a href="https://medium.com/ai-mind-labs/dbscan-clustering-with-python-and-scikit-learn-25d32d6cf7c4"> DBSCAN clustering with Scikit-learn </a>
+- <a href="https://medium.com/@francescofranco_39234/build-a-resnet-with-tensorflow-and-keras-6fb1f5861a9b"> Build a ResNet-20 from scratch </a>
 - <a href="https://medium.com/@francescofranco_39234/generative-adversarial-networks-with-step-by-step-python-code-f88729356c74"> Generative Adversarial Networks (GANS) with TensorFlow </a>
 - <a href="https://medium.com/@francescofranco_39234/object-detection-with-python-and-huggingface-transformers-3f9379c88e69"> Object Detection with HuggingFace Transformers </a>